-Ohio sits in the U.S.'s Midwest, linking the country's Northeast to the Midwest.
+Ohio sits in the US Midwest, linking the country's Northeast to the Midwest.
 The state has one of the most central locations in the country with the 10th largest highway network.
 It's also just a day's drive within 50% of all of North America's population.

 The last official Census occurred in 2010, showing Ohio had a population of 11,536,504.
-This number has increased slightly to 11,548,087 in three years, representing a very slight growth rate.
+This number has increased slightly to 11,548,087 in 2015, representing a very slight growth rate.

 Ohio's population is spread throughout the state with many major cities.
-Columbus, the capital, has the highest population with 787,000 residents, followed by Cleveland (396,800), Cincinnati (296,900), Toledo (287,000) and Akron (199,000).
+Columbus, the capital, has the highest population with 850,000 residents, followed by Cleveland (388,072), Cincinnati (298,550), Toledo (298,550) and Akron (197,542).

 Interestingly, the cities are wildly different when it comes to demographics and growth.
-While Columbus is growing rapidly, at a rate of 10% every decade, Cleveland by comparison is losing people at an alarming rate.
-In 1950, more than 900,000 people lived in Cleveland, and it’s population is declining at a rate similar to decaying cities like Detroit.
+While Columbus is growing rapidly at a rate of 10% every decade, Cleveland, by comparison, is losing people at an alarming rate.
+In 1950, more than 900,000 people lived in Cleveland, and its population is declining at a rate similar to decaying cities like Detroit.

-According to the 2010 Census, the racial composition of Ohio was:
+According to the most recent ACS, the racial composition of Ohio was:

 In 1800, the population of Ohio was recorded at 45,365 but like most states in the country, an explosion in numbers was just over the horizon.
 Ten years later in 1810, the Census of that year showed that the figures had leaped by over 400% to 230,760.
 This was the biggest rise in Ohio population on a census by census basis but further impressive growth was to follow through the decades.

 By the start of the 20th century, the number of people in Ohio had climbed to 4,157,545 and impressive percentage increases were experienced for much of the rest of the century.
-From 1970 onwards however, growth started to slow down gradually, although it is still increasing, as evidenced by the rise reported in the 2010 census.
+From 1970 onwards, however, growth started to slow down gradually, although it is still increasing, as evidenced by the rise reported in the 2010 census.